 ARMv6 micro-controller profile with Thumb only, plus processor state instructions and OS extensions Cortex-M1 with OS extensions

 ARMv6 with Security Extensions ARM1176JZF-S, ARM1176JZ-S

-ARMv7 with Thumb-2 only and without hardware divide Cortex-A5
+ARMv7 with Thumb (Thumb-2 technology) only, and without hardware divide -

-ARMv7 application profile supporting virtual MMU-based memory systems, with ARM, Thumb-2, and Thumb-2EE instruction sets, DSP support, and 32-bit SIMD support Cortex-A8, Cortex-A9, Cortex-A15
+ARMv7 application profile supporting virtual MMU-based memory systems, with ARM, Thumb (Thumb-2 technology) and ThumbEE, DSP support, and 32-bit SIMD support Cortex-A5, Cortex-A7, Cortex-A8, Cortex-A9, Cortex-A15

 Enables the use of the